Jayme is an artist and freelance writer who trained in the medical field and has worked as a caregiver, farmer, mom, and DIY'er.

-If you are a horror movie fan, the pump may remind of you of the film " The Mangler ".
+If you are a horror movie fan, the pump may remind you of the film " The Mangler."
 The combination of hissing and chugging doesn't do much to help you relax so your milk will letdown.

 Make sure you read the manual first and adjust the dials accordingly.
-Otherwise you might find your entire body sucked in to the one of the tubes and you will be stuck there until someone thinks to come looking for you.
+Otherwise, you might find your entire body sucked into one of the tubes and you will be stuck there until someone thinks to come looking for you.
 Breastfeeding feels weird.
 Pumping feels downright wrong.

 You Can Make Breastmilk Butter!

 Yes you can!
 It is as easy as pie too.
 Just dump a bottle of breastmilk into a jar and shake until butter forms.
 What a neat idea for a baby starting solid foods.
 Their very own butter!
 What they don't say is that it takes at least three days of vigorous non-stop shaking to create a thin coat of butter on the side of the jar.

 4. What Happens If You Produce Too Much Milk?